-At Mayer & Rosenberg, P.C., our attorneys have experience with workers' compensation cases in both states.
+At Mayer & Rosenberg, P.C., our Kansas City workers' compensation attorneys have experience with workers' compensation cases in both states.
 We know the laws in each state and can make sure that you file your claim correctly to maximize your compensation.
-For a free consultation with our Kansas City workplace accident lawyers, please call 816-892-4675 or contact us online.
+For a free consultation, please call (816) 307-0056 or contact us online.

 Assistance for Your Workers' Comp Claim